Haseeb-21/Web-Project/breakdownOfWork.md

 Haseeb Murtaza:
 - Added a weather API to display current temperature, feels-like temperature and weather conditions.
 To implement this, I needed to rewatch the lecture on API's and search for a suitable API (visualcrossing).
 - Updated index.html.
 Changed the testimonial pictures and the information about the app.
+- Added a 3-day forecast to the weather page.
+Shows min/max temperature and the condtions of that day.

 Ivan Chen:
 - Merged weather API into master branch.